Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

-Bunya pine nuts are a wonderful food resource which often goes unused.
+Bunya pine nuts are a wonderful food resource that often goes unused.
 A growing number of people are becoming interested in the nuts as bushfood, however.
 Bushfood is also known as bush tucker.
 It was originally collected or hunted in the wild by the indigenous people of Australia.
 Collecting bushfood is a similar idea to the process of foraging in the wild areas of North America.

 When nuts are available, they're sold at roadside stands in some parts of Australia.
 The seeds inside the nuts can either be eaten whole or ground to make a flour or paste.
 The flour is used to make pancakes, breads, cakes, and other baked products.

-The Importance of the Tree to Indigenous People
+Importance of the Tree to Indigenous People

 The aboriginal people of Australia once considered bunya pines to be sacred plants.
 The trees were so important to their culture that cutting one down was illegal according to their laws.